 In some people, gluten can cause the gut cells to release zonulin, which is a protein that can break apart tight junctions in the intestinal lining.
 Other factors can also break down the gut lining and make it excessively leaky; most commonly gut infections, parasites, alcohol, stress, antibiotics and non-steroidal anti-inflammatory drugs.

 When these tight junctions get broken apart, you have a leaky gut.
 When your gut is leaky, harmful things like bacteria, toxins, heavy metals and undigested food particles can leak through your intestines into your bloodstream.
 Once they get into your bloodstream, the first place they head is your liver.
 This puts a great strain on your liver function and it’s not surprising that most people who have had a leaky gut for some time eventually go on to develop poor liver health.
+Sometimes they even develop elevated liver enzymes.

 What causes leaky gut?